ReverseThatApp/ReverseThatApp.github.io/_posts/2025-10-25-flareon12-2025-ctf-challenge-8-flareauthenticator.md

 tags: [flareon, flareon12, flareon-2025, ctf, QT, obfuscated, ret-sync, WinDbg, TTD, IDA]
 categories: [CTF, Flareon 2025]
 ---
+# TL;DR
 CTF challenges like those in Flare-On provide excellent opportunities to refine reverse engineering techniques on obfuscated binaries.
 Challenge 8 from Flare-On 2025, "FlareAuthenticator" involves recovering a 25-digit password from a legacy QT-based authenticator protected by multiple obfuscation layers.
 The analysis begins with initial exploration and progresses through static and dynamic techniques, leveraging tools such as IDA, x64dbg, WinDbg with Time Travel Debugging (TTD), and the Z3 solver.
-Key concepts are explained for accessibility while maintaining depth for intermediate practitioners.
+When obfuscation overwhelms, **don’t fight the junk — follow the data**.
+Start from UI, trace inward, treat opaque functions as oracles, and let **TTD + Z3** cut through the noise.

 # Challenge description
 > 8 - FlareAuthenticator